Providing healthcare for all since 1984

 Where we are today

-Baltimore Medical System has become the provider of choice for a growing population of new immigrants in the Baltimore area.
+Baltimore Medical System has become the community healthcare provider of choice for a growing population of new immigrants in the Baltimore area.
 We have made special efforts to become culturally competent by building a multicultural and bilingual staff.
 This allows us to serve more than 8,000 people of Hispanic origin annually and approximately 950 to 1,100 refugees of many countries each year.

 Today, we operate six health centers, four pharmacies and eight school-based health sites, and serve approximately 46,000 patients each year.
-We are the largest Federally Qualified Health Center in Maryland, ready to build on our history of providing comprehensive health care and health education to people and families in need.
+We are the largest Federally Qualified Health Center in Maryland, ready to build on our history of providing comprehensive healthcare and health education to people and families in need.